tri-cods/Ed-Minimal-Editions/_texts/ColorMixingGuideForArtistsPaintersDecoratorsPrintingPressmen.md

 ---
 toc:
 - WHAT IS COLOR?
+- WARM AND COLD COLORS
+- MEANING OF COLORS
+- ART OF COLOR MIXING
+- THE TWO EXTREMES OP WARM AND COLD
+- COLOR BLINDNESS
+- ALTERING COLOR
+- PIGMENT
+- NATURE'S COLOR CHART OF HARMONIOUS COMBINATIONS
+- COLOR HARMONY
+- MIXING TINTS
+- TO MATCH SPECIAL COLORS
+- ORIGIN AND DEFINITION OF COLORS.

 # Proportions for MIXING ALL KNOWN COLORS
 # Water, Oil Paints or Printing Inks